 So I was off to find my own Himalayan male.
 I called CFA and got a listing of the breeders in my area.
 This led me to Teresa Glisson, Lake Hyco cattery, who was nice enough to explain why I should purchase the best quality male I could afford and then work on the colors I wanted.
 She sold me CH Sulltans Sandpiper, a red CPC.
 I was so new that all I saw was a flat face, I didn't realize what a nice cat he was.
 Super smooth doming, cobby body, wonderful pedigree. etc. Teresa was a wonderful mentor and took the time to go over how to show bathe a cat and how to know what a show kitten looked like.

 I registered with CFA and listed my cattery on their breeder list.
 Then came a call from a lady who wanted to breed her female cat to my CPC male.
 I called Teresa and also the breeder of the female cat which turned out to be Carolyn Baker, Sandypaws cattery.
 I told her the pedigree of my male and she said, "Go ahead and give it a try."
+So after an additional amount was paid to Carolyn Baker for breeding rights and we were given her "go ahead", we gave it a go.
 From this breeding, I kept one tortie point female named CH Jaemak's Evening In Paris (my grandmother's favorite perfume).

 I was so impressed with the large eyes, sweet expression and long coat of the "visiting female" that I wanted to have a cat from Sandypaws as well!
 Carolyn also took a lot of time and helped me quite a bit.
 She sold me GC Sandypaws Rapid Fire.
 The combination of Evening In Paris and Rapid Fire was a delight.
 The first litter produced a flame point show male, GC Jaemak's Sunny Delight.
 He was my pride and joy.
 Then it was time to make the decision, do I keep the son and see what he will produce or keep the father and somewhat know how he will produce.
 I made the decision to sell Sunny to Debbie Evans, Cuddle-Paws cattery.
 She was wonderful with him and granded him quickly.
 They went on to make several Best Cat In Show and was CFA's 12th Best Himalayan and 2nd Best of Breed & Color in the North Atlantic Region.
 Also during the 2000-2001 show season Sunny was awarded the Atlantic Himalayan Club's 11th Best Adult Himalayan Award.